 A typical diagnostic visit:

-- Confirm system is OFF and coil is thawing (or thawed).
+- Confirm system is off and coil is thawed (or thawing).

 - Inspect indoor coil for dust buildup.

-- Connect manifold gauges to refrigerant ports; read suction and liquid pressures, calculate superheat/subcool.
+- Connect manifold gauges; read suction and liquid pressures, calculate superheat and subcooling.

 - Check blower motor amperage and capacitor capacitance against spec.